How to Clean Leather Furniture

 - Prevent wear and tear: Use throw blankets or cushions in high-traffic areas to reduce stress on the leather.
 Rearrange furniture periodically to avoid uneven wear.

 - Protect from sunlight and heat: Place your furniture away from direct sunlight and heat sources, which can cause fading and cracking.
 If this isn’t possible, use UV-blocking window treatments or furniture covers.
+Heat and sunlight dry out leather and can cause cracking over time.

 - Use a leather protectant: Apply a leather-safe protectant or sealant to guard against spills, stains, and scratches.